tmlangley/LiveAgentEvents/README.md

 # LiveAgentEvents

-## Summary

-A small library for creating custom LiveAgent Chat buttons in a more modern and flexible way.

 The LiveAgent chat API only has methods to set an html element with a given id to show or hide when chat is online.
 This is a major issue if you're trying to integrate with a virtual DOM library like that of React or Vue.
 LiveAgentEvents provides an event handler which will fire when a given button is online, decoupling the API from the DOM.

 ## 1. Setup